dustin-ctg/Notes/index.md

 ### 4.4.22

-- Wins this week:
+Wins this week:
+---
 - I've made a lot of progress on Confetti Bits Notifications
 - CTG Links is fully live
 - Our SEO is outstanding

 Here's the to do list of stuff I started the week with, and their statuses
-Done:
+---
+*Done:*
-Made progress on Confetti Bits notifications
+- Made progress on Confetti Bits notifications
-Franchise page tweaks
+- Franchise page tweaks
-Create the rest of the SP pages
+- Create the rest of the SP pages
-Not done:
+*Not done:*
-Make progress on Confetti Bits transfer
+- Make progress on Confetti Bits transfer

 Here's a list of stuff that got added on over the week (this is the "unseen" and/or last-minute stuff I'm always talking about):
-Done:
+---
+*Done:*
-Fielded a lot of TeamCTG bug reports
+- Fielded a lot of TeamCTG bug reports
-Verified several more locations on Google
+- Verified several more locations on Google
-Continue filtering through bug reports
+- Continue filtering through bug reports
-Not done:
+*Not done:*
-I need to upload a few Celebrate U classes that are sitting in my inbox Must do:
+- I need to upload a few Celebrate U classes that are sitting in my inbox

+Must do:
+---
-Confetti bits notifications update
+- Confetti bits notifications update

 5 goals:
+---
-Not lose sanity
+- Not lose sanity
-Start getting some functionality from Confetti Bits Notifications Set schedule for CTG site updates; get Anika to compile them into a list for EOM changes Refer people to bug report system and/or make form submission for bug reports Send ins-and-outs of including a franchise location on GatherUp to Laurel
+- Start getting some functionality from Confetti Bits Notifications
+- Set schedule for CTG site updates; get Anika to compile them into a list for EOM changes
+- Refer people to bug report system and/or make form submission for bug reports
+- Send ins-and-outs of including a franchise location on GatherUp to Laurel

 Challenges:
+---
-Loads of bug reports and dev requests, seriously so many random emails about things either not working properly or updates people want to (insert website here).com
+- Loads of bug reports and dev requests, seriously so many random emails about things either not working properly or updates people want to (insert website here).com

 Misc updates/notes:
 Edited a lot of super cool pics for Fringe show!
 Candy Bag items